CoffeeBeforeArch/pytest_guide/src/intro/intro.md

-# PyTest Introduction
+# `pytest` Introduction

 Testing is a critical part of developing large and complex software.
-In this first guide, we'll be looking at the basics of writing tests using the PyTest framework.
+In this first guide, we'll be looking at the basics of writing tests using the `pytest` framework.

 Specifically, we'll be looking at how to write test as individual functions, and grouping tests into a single class.

+- Link to pytest documentation: [Link](https://docs.pytest.org/en/7.1.x/)

 ## Links